D-Day Tour - 77th Anniversary

 D-Day Pre-invasion Order June 1944

-The Brooklands Hotel & Spa, your exceptional 4* hotel for the first two nights of the tour
+The Brooklands Hotel & Spa, your exceptional 4* hotel for the first night of the tour

 The original map of the D-Day landings at Southwick House, headquarters of SHAEF in the build up to Operation Overlord